eberban/eberban/books/refgram/src/from_scratch/core_to_complete/lists.md

 ## Fold

-An important operation on list is called __fold__, which allows to iterate over the list and evaluate a predicate with a value carried between iterations.
+An important operation on lists is called __fold__.
+This allows iterating over the list to evaluate a predicate with a value carried between iterations.

 It's arguments are:
 - the list to fold